ngovindaraj/MTA_Turnstile/README.md

 ## Exploratory Data Analysis of MTA Subway Data

-This project analyzes NYC's MTA turnstile data to determine strategic locations  with the goal of targeting people who would be interested in attending as well as in donating to WomenTechWomenYes(WTWY), a fictitious organization aimed at bridging the gender gap in the technology sector.
+WomenTechWomenYes (WTWY) is a fictitious non-profit that aims to bridge the gender gap in the techology sector.
+This project analyzes NYC's MTA turnstile data.
+We determine strategic locations to station volunteers from WTWY, with the goal of targeting people who would be interested in attending and supporting the cause of the non-profit.

 ### Data:
 MTA Data (http://web.mta.info/developers/turnstile.html)